-An operations employee on standby duty will be required to wear a cell phone or pager and remain in the local area where service is active.
+Operations employees are required to carry a cell phone, and if on standby duty, remain in the local area where service is active.
 The standby employee may pursue any personal activity which leaves him/her available to promptly respond to calls for response to operational problems or emergencies.
 The standby employee shall refrain from activities which might impair his/her assigned duties upon call.
-The standby employee shall be reimbursed on a monthly basis \$80.00 for the use of their personal cell phone and internet for response to operational problems or emergencies, and to monitor/operate the water treatment plant remotely.
-To receive the monthly cell phone and internet reimbursement the employee must actually have at least seven (7) days of standby for the month as documented in the payroll records.
-The monthly cell phone and internet reimbursement shall be paid the first full payroll following the month that the employee maintains a standby status.
+Operations employees required to carry a cell phone shall be reimbursed on a monthly basis \$80.00 for the use of their personal cell phone and internet for response to operational problems or emergencies, and to monitor/operate facilities remotely.
+The monthly cell phone and internet reimbursement shall be paid the first full payroll following the end of each month.

 Other employees whose position includes the need for a cell phone may receive a cell phone allowance to reimburse for business-related costs incurred when using their personally-owned cell phones.
-Other employees that include the need for a cell phone for business-related use and that shall be reimbursed on a monthly basis \$80.00 are the positions of: Office Supervisor; Assistant General Manager; District Engineer.
+Other employees that include the need for a cell phone for business-related use and that shall be reimbursed on a monthly basis \$80.00 are the positions of: Administrative Manager; Assistant General Manager; Operations Manager; District Engineer.